IELS 2018 Design

 Sample design

-Stratified two-stage probability sampling design
+Stratified two-stage cluster sampling design - optimized for the child population

-First stage: Sampling centers/schools
+First stage: sampling centers/schools

-• Systematic random sampling with equal probabilities
+• Systematic random sampling was used to select children.

 General notes